-If Then

-· · · · · · · · · · · · · · · · · · · Only the legal representative may choose a program contractor for the customer.
+If Then · · · · · · · · · · · · · · · · · · · Only the legal representative may choose a program contractor for the customer.
+The customer, an authorized representative, a family member, a friend,

-a program contractor for the customer.

-The customer does not have a legal representative The customer, an authorized representative, a family member, a friend, a neighbor, or any other interested party who does not have a conflict of interest may make the enrollment choice More than one person indicates a choice All parties are contacted to attempt to determine a mutually acceptable choice.
-If everyone still disagrees, use the following hierarchy to determine which person is given priority in choosing: Legal representative Applicant Spouse Parent Authorized representative
+a neighbor, or any other interested party who does not have a conflict of interest may make the enrollment choice

+More than one person indicates a choice All parties are contacted to attempt to determine a mutually acceptable choice.
+If everyone still disagrees, use the following hierarchy to determine which person is given priority in choosing: • Legal representative

+Applicant

+• Spouse

+• Parent

+Authorized representative